 The potential indirect impacts that would be due to changes in land ownership and use are addressed under other specific resource categories such as traffic, noise, natural resources and recreation.
-Federal actions on federal lands are not subject to local zoning or land management regulations; however, consistency with surrounding non-federal land uses is an important consideration in land use planning.
-Coastal Zone Management Act consistency determination assessment is being prepared for all Guam proposed action and the correspondence will be included in the Final EIS/OEIS appendices.
+Federal lands are not subject to local zoning regulations and permitting; however, consistency with surrounding non-federal land uses is an important consideration for land use planning.
+A CZMA consistency determination assessment was prepared for all Guam proposed actions and the correspondence is included in Volume 9, Appendix H.